South Carolina consistently ranks as one of the top five states in the U.S. to do business in.

 Its proximity to New York in the north and Miami to the south makes it an ideal midway point to reach businesses nationally and globally.

-Moreover, the state offers access to many skilled employees, courtesy of local educational institutions.
+And the state offers access to many skilled employees, courtesy of local educational institutions.
 Also, the South Carolina Community Development Division offers many programs and resources for new business owners.

 So by all accounts, South Carolina is an ideal place to form your LLC.